-Administered the development and implementation of the current ESOL Program.
+Administered the development and implementation of the current English for Academic Purposes Program.

 Founded the Writing, Speaking, and Argument Program at the University of Rochester.

 Expanded the College Writing Committee to include representatives from the Sciences, Social Sciences, Library, Learning Assistance, Office of Minority Student Affairs, undergraduates, and graduate students.